taih304/Linux-Shell/Platforms interaction/Docker/Build docker image.md

 E.g: ``sudo docker run simple_ubuntu_docker ls`` will print out ``ls`` instead of executing ``ls`` command.

-## Build a docker with included files and installed library
+# Build a docker with included files and installed library

-**Add files to directory in the built docker**:
+**Add files to a directory in the built docker**:

 ```dockerfile
 FROM ubuntu